 And it would be justice to his career and a particular source of joy for his fans if he manages to prove the likes of Chris Sutton — who doesn’t think Bradley qualifies to get the Swansea job over Steve Bruce and Ryan Giggs — wrong.
 It is a welcome change in English football, and in the Premier League’s era of hardcore managers who have proven themselves at the very top, Bradley comes across as the man who could become football’s next revolutionary.

-- Liverpool vs Swansea Prediction, Betting Tips, Preview & Live Stream Info
+- Chelsea vs Swansea Prediction, Betting Tips, Preview & Live Stream Info